Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-CB9bSigNYH8,1868.937093,1878.510082.md

 ### Transcript

-> I'll just fix up the stalactites in this cave and then we'll move on to your another area and you'll be able to see a
+> I'll just fix up the stalactites in this cave and then we'll move on to your another area and you'll be able to see a bit more of the map again there we go